 Before continuing, I should point out 2 facts:

 1. I have read that by discontinuing DACA "children" would be harmed in some way.
-The DACA program is not now nor ever was about "children".
+The DACA program is not now nor ever was about "children", per se.
 To apply for the DACA program one must be/have been brought to this country illegally before their 16th birthday and can be/could have been as old as 31.

 2. The DACA program is, itself, an "illegal" program.
 Even President Obama, who initiated the program in 2012, admitted so himself with an accurate discussion of the issue.

 Whether any of us feel DACA should be or should not be illegal, it is illegal nonetheless.
 What should be important to us all is whether we are a Nation of Laws or not.

 Further, Congress which has the actual authority to make laws - not the president, not any president - did absolutely nothing to curtail this executive order.

 At the height of participation in DACA some 800,000 people fell under its umbrella.
 Currently there are approximately 690,000 people still protected by the DACA executive order.

 The real question relative to the DACA program is: Should these people, i.e. "the Dreamers", be allowed to stay in our country or not?

 Oh, I know; statistics are often used to support that these people should not be allowed to stay - these are mainly focused on the "non-contributory" nature of those in DACA.
 Examples are:

 The problem with "Identity Politics" is simple and straightforward: Associating any individual with the actions, motives, or abilities of a "group" to which the individual may belong is erroneous, faulty, and unfair.